Simple homotopy theory for Fukaya categories: Applications

 Since $L'$ is a Lagrangian submanifold of $N$ which is simply-connected, $\mathcal{L}\vert_{L'}$ is trivial, and thus the object $\Phi(L')$ can be identified as $L'$ equipped with the trivial local system of rank $\lvert\pi_1(X)\rvert$.
 Therefore, the zeroth degree cohomology $HF^0(L',\Phi(L'))$ has rank $\lvert\pi_1(X)\rvert$.
 On the other hand, since $\Phi(L)$ is the Lagrangian $L$ equipped with the local system corresponding to the regular representation, we have an isomorphism

 for the universal cover $\Tilde{L}$ of $L$.
 Since $L$ is connected, $HF^0(L,\Phi(L))$ has rank 1, which is a contradiction.
 Therefore we conclude that $L$ is isomorphic to an object in $\mathcal{W}(M)$. \end{proof} \begin{remark} If one prefers to restrict to using only finite-dimensional representations, one can attempt to choose a finite-dimensional irreducible nontrivial representation instead of the regular representation.
 Since the local system corresponding to this representation will admit no sections, one can obtain the same conclusion again by comparing $H^0$.
-However, we remark that there exist groups (such as the Tarski monster group) for which there are no nontrivial finite-dimensional representations. \end{remark}
+However, we remark that there exist groups (such as Thompson groups) for which there are no nontrivial finite-dimensional representations. \end{remark}

 Since 3-dimensional lens spaces are completely classified up to diffeomorphism by their simple homotopy type, we can finish our proof of Theorem \ref{thm:lens-space}: